 In a simple exhaust gas cleaning system, the exhaust gases are passed through a spray of seawater.
 The composition of seawater, naturally containing bicarbonate, is usually enough to neutralise any acidic gases present although the seawater can also be dosed with an alkaline addition if required.

 There are a variety of EGCS designs.
-At the simplest there is a ‘once-through’ system, were a continuous stream of seawater is pumped into the scrubber from the ocean and discharged straight back again after any sludge or solids are removed.
+At the simplest, there is a ‘once-through’ system, where a continuous stream of seawater is pumped into the scrubber from the ocean and discharged straight back again after any sludge or solids are removed.
 A ‘recirculated’, or closed-loop system, ensures there are no continuous discharges back to the ocean, and the scrubbing water is recirculated through the tower.
 This system requires additional holding and treatment tanks, adding cost and taking up more space within the ship.
-Finally, a ‘hybrid’ system combines both approaches, and can offer cost-effective operating costs if the ship is travelling through regions with different sulphur limits.
+Finally, a ‘hybrid’ system combines both approaches and can offer cost-effective operating costs if the ship is travelling through regions with different sulphur limits.

 Parts of the system handling seawater should ideally be constructed from super duplex stainless steels, with a pitting resistance equivalent number (PREN) >40.
-Alternatively, super austenitic stainless steels, such as 6Mo (254SMO) also meet this level of corrosion performance but at higher cost.
+Alternatively, super austenitic stainless steels, such as 6Mo (254SMO) also meet this level of corrosion performance but at a higher cost.
 Polymer piping can be used, but not if passing through the ship’s bulkhead for structural safety reasons.